 The older he got, the heavier the backpack weighed.
 And the question: What is missing in this life to make it a good life?

 The decision fell on the 35-year-old steel ketch REYKJA and the sea as a habitat.
 Five years of preparation, certificates and exams, studying literature, websites, magazines.
 In the summer of 2020, Reykja definitely cast off in Fehmarn / Baltic Sea.

-As an ex-journalist, Reinhard has learned not always to neatly separate sea yarn and reality (it’s called reading appeal).
-As an ex-ethicist, he is fascinated by human and technical dilemmas.
-As an ex-theologian, he believes that even in a rusty steel boat beats a good heart.
+As a journalist, Reinhard has learned not always to neatly separate sea yarn and reality (enhance reading appeal).
+As an ethicist, he is fascinated by human and technical dilemmas.
+As a theologian, he believes that even in a rusty steel boat beats a good heart.
 The blog tells the stories.